Standards For Withdrawal

 Involuntary Withdrawal and Appeal

 6. An interim involuntary medical withdrawal may be implemented immediately if a student fails to begin and to complete an evaluation or fails to make the evaluation available to the Dean, as provided by #2-3 of these standards and procedures.
-Also, an interim involuntary medical withdrawal may be implemented immediately if the Dean of Graduate Studies believes that the student's behavior poses an imminent danger of what is indicated in (a) - (d) in #1 above.
+Also, an interim involuntary medical withdrawal may be implemented immediately if the Dean of the Guarini School of Graduate and Advanced Studies believes that the student's behavior poses an imminent danger of what is indicated in (a) - (d) in #1 above.

 An interim involuntary medical withdrawal will continue until the prescribed evaluation (cf. #2 - 5 above) is completed in preparation for #7 below.

 7. A student who has completed the evaluation referenced in #2 above, and who is subsequently subject to an involuntary medical withdrawal, shall be given written notice of the withdrawal either personally or by mail, and shall be given a copy of these standards and procedures.
-The student shall then be given an opportunity to appear personally before the Dean of Graduate Studies, within two business days from the effective date of the withdrawal, in order to review the following issues only:
+The student shall then be given an opportunity to appear personally before the Dean of the Guarini School of Graduate and Advanced Studies, within two business days from the effective date of the withdrawal, in order to review the following issues only:

 (a) the reliability of the information concerning the student's behavior;